 – Kate Robinson

-A FDA Listening Session is a small, non-public meeting that offers an opportunity for the FDA to better understand the experience of living with a disease or condition, beyond what they can learn from clinical trial data.
-The FH Foundation set up this meeting in order to underscore the importance of new treatment options for individuals living with HoFH.
+A FDA Listening Session is a small, non-public meeting that offers an opportunity for the FDA to better understand the experience of living with a disease or condition, beyond what they can learn from clinical trial data. the Family Heart Foundation set up this meeting in order to underscore the importance of new treatment options for individuals living with HoFH.

 Kate, Scott and Allison powerfully shared their perspectives on how children, teenagers, and adults live with HoFH.
 They underscored the burden of early cardiovascular disease and the many ways that an HoFH diagnosis impacts the whole family.
 In addition, they shared why there is a need for additional treatment options to achieve LDL-cholesterol levels low enough to reduce heart disease risk in addition to offering critical peace of mind.

-Dr. Mary McGowan, Chief Medical Officer of the FH Foundation, presented data from the FH Foundation's national CASCADE FH Registry, a long term observational research study.
+Dr. Mary McGowan, Chief Medical Officer of the Family Heart Foundation, presented data from the Family Heart Foundation's national CASCADE FH Registry, a long term observational research study.
 The CASCADE FH Registry data specifically highlights the high incidence of cardiovascular disease and treatment challenges for individuals living with HoFH.

 "I don’t want to miss out on life, and my children’s lives.
 I hope we continue to develop new treatments for HoFH that allow patients like me to see past 28 years old, avoid damage to their hearts, and lead a long and happy life."